-HS2 Architecture was founded by New York architects Thomas Hut and Jane Sachs in 1994 as Hut Sachs Studio.
-Our team is made up of highly skilled, creative and committed architects, many of whom have been with us for more than a decade.
+HS2 Architecture (Thomas W Hut Architect PLLC) was founded in 1994 and is made up of highly skilled, creative and committed architects, many of whom have been with us for more than a decade.

 Thomas Hut, RA, LEED AP

 Tom has developed expertise in design and construction of small and large-scale projects through more than 35 years of professional practice.
 The projects he has led—as design architect, project architect, and executive architect—range from art galleries and beach houses to flagship retail buildings and corporate headquarters.
 Prior to founding HS2 Architecture, Tom worked with the Guggenheim Museum on the renovation of the Frank Lloyd Wright building, and construction of the Guggenheim SoHo and the Guggenheim Museum Bilbao.
 Tom recently stepped down as chair of the South Orange, NJ Planning Board, has served on the South Orange, NJ Redevelopment Committee, and was a member of the Design Committee of Main Street South Orange for nearly a decade.
 He is a LEED AP (accredited professional), and a registered architect since 1980.
 Tom studied Art History at Williams College (BA Magna Cum Laude 1974) and received his Master of Architecture from Princeton University with High Honors in 1980.